 Erik Gordon started Carabiner Coffee with the dream of traveling, meeting new people and making great coffee—all in amazing places, doing the things he loved to do.
 And thus, a fire sparked a dream and began in the mountains of Colorado.
 Now, hailing from Seattle, Erik parks his 1971 Volkswagen dream mobile and sells coffee in various locations.
 His business mantra is “Find Your Line”.
 He is as passionate about his coffee as he is his lifestyle, and the great thing is that one supports the other.

 “Find Your Line” is a reminder to everybody to stay inspired to follow your own line, and to inspire others to find and follow theirs, too.

 Carabiner Coffee offers three roasts: The Dream, The Skooch, and The Business.
 I had the great pleasure of trying the Skooch and it blew me away.
 It’s a medium roast, which is hands down my favorite, with some slight nutty tones to it.

 So many people feel like they are given the ultimatum: Labor or love, instead of a labor of love.
-What Carabiner Coffee puts out into the world is more than just coffee—it’s the passion to do more than go to work and collect a paycheck.
+What Carabiner Coffee puts out into the world is more than just coffee—it’s the passion to do more than going to work to collect a paycheck.
 It’s the passion to seek out new people and experiences and to find connections in unsuspecting places.
 It’s the passion to go beyond the status quo, beyond what you think you are capable of, finding failure (sometimes) and finding the lessons hidden within.